namecheap/ilc/docs/multi-domains.md

     1. If you need to move some old routes under newly created domain - just modify field **Domain** in their preferences.

 1. Open the route created in the previous step in a browser, to check if everything works as expected.

+## Additional information

+- ILC detects domain from the **request.hostname** of Fastify and checks if we have this hostname in the list of **Router domains**.
+  - link to documentation of Fastify's **request** - https://www.fastify.io/docs/latest/Request/#request
+- Every registered domain in **Router domains** has it's own set of routes.
+They do not overlap.
+- Domain is optional for routes, so if the request is going from the domain which is absent in **Router domains** - then routes w/o assigned domain will be used for routing.